Published on Brock University (http://brocku.ca)

 Drinking Games, Mass Consumption and Common Source Alcohol (Level 3)

-Possession and/or consumption of “common source” alcohol (e.g. Kegs, “bubbas”, Jell-O shooters, Texas Mickeys, other large containers of alcohol (defined as 16oz or 475mL of beer/60oz or 1775 mL hard liquor/1.75L of wine) including home brewing or wine making equipment) and/or participating in “drinking games” (including but not limited to: flip cup, beer pong, Century Club, and funneling), and/or participating in activities where drinking is a consequence, within residence is prohibited.
+Possession and/or consumption of “common source” alcohol (e.g. Kegs, “bubbas”, Jell-O shooters, Texas Mickeys, other large containers of alcohol (defined as 16oz or 501mL of beer/60oz or 1775 mL hard liquor/1.75L of wine) including home brewing or wine making equipment) and/or participating in “drinking games” (including but not limited to: flip cup, beer pong, Century Club, and kings), and/or participating in activities where drinking is a consequence, within residence is prohibited.
 This includes drinking games that do not involve alcohol as well as those that do involve alcohol.
 The Department of Residences reserves the right to confiscate alcohol-related paraphernalia (e.g. funnels) deemed to be associated with mass consumption of alcohol or its promotion in residence.

 Over-Consumption of Alcohol (Level 3)

 Consuming alcohol to the point of extreme intoxication, where a student becomes a burden on staff or friends, or is a danger to him or herself and/or the community is prohibited.

 Prohibited Areas for Alcohol Consumption [Open Alcohol] (Level 2)